The Fields of Athenry: Sporting anthem

 The song was regularly heard from on the terraces in the late 1980s from supporters of the Galway county hurling team.
 The song was adopted by Republic of Ireland national football team supporters during the 1990 World Cup and subsequently by Celtic supporters in the early 1990s.

 Celtic Football Club in Glasgow has a large following in Ireland and among people in Scotland of Irish descent.
 During the Great Famine in Ireland during the 1840s, 100,000 Irish famine victims emigrated to Glasgow.
 When Celtic's long-serving Irish goalkeeper Packie Bonner had a testimonial match in 1991, he invited Pete St. John to attend the event and speak to the crowd before the game.
 St John began by thanking Glasgow for looking after the famine victims, and then began to sing "Fields of Athenry", accompanied by thousands of fans.
-He later described it as one of the most memorable moments of his life.
+He later described it as one of the most memorable moments of his life.".

 The song's popularity, due in part to its use at sporting events, has helped to attract tourists to Athenry.
 In recognition of this, the town's officials invited Pete St. John to a civic reception and presented him with a mace and chain as a token of their appreciation.

 The song is also associated with the Connacht, Munster, London Irish and Ireland rugby union teams.
-It's also seen by many as Galway's county song, sung at the various GAA matches when the county is playing.
+It is also seen by many as Galway's county song, sung at the various GAA matches when the county is playing.

 Fans of Cork City F.C. adopted "The Fields of Bishopstown" to the same tune, with lyrics changed from the original version.
 It is sung regularly at home games.

 "The Fields of Anfield Road" was adopted by Liverpool supporters to the same tune, but with adapted lyrics referencing their history and stadium.
 The song was used to commemorate the 20th anniversary of the 1989 Hillsborough disaster.

 Persija Jakarta's supporters, The Jak Mania also use this song as their chants with the title "Field of GBK" and different lyrics in Indonesian.

-At the Beijing Olympics Boxing Final, which featured Irish boxer Kenny Egan, Tom Humphries of The Irish Times noted, "By the time Egan and Zhang emerged the great rhythmic roars of "Zhang!
+At the 2008 Olympic Light Heavyweight Boxing Final, which featured Irish boxer Kenny Egan, Tom Humphries of The Irish Times noted, "By the time Egan and Zhang emerged the great rhythmic roars of "Zhang!
 Zhang!
 Zhang!" competed to drown out the lusty warblings of a large Irish contingent who returned to singing of the problems of social isolation in rural Athenry."

 During the UEFA Euro 2012 group stage game against Spain, the Irish fans started singing the song roughly 83 minutes into the game and sang for the last six minutes of regulation, as well as past the full-time whistle, knowing that they were going to be eliminated from the group as they were down by four goals and had failed to accrue the points necessary to remain in the tournament.
 Some commentators stopped commenting for the final minutes, so the crowd could be heard.
 This was widely reported in the international media.